nabeelfahmi12/AutoNeuro-Documentation/docs/User's Guide/Uploading Data.md

 # **_Uploading Data_**

-The process for Uploading Data Are as follows:
+The process for uploading data is as follows:

 ## Getting HomeScreen for AutoNeuro